metabase/metabase/docs/users-guide/writing-sql.md

 ### What's SQL?

 SQL (pronounced "sequel") stands for Structured Query Language, and is a widely used standard for getting data from databases.
-To learn more about it, check out this [SQL Tutorial](http://www.w3schools.com/sql/default.asp).
+We won't try to teach you all about SQL in this guide, but to learn more about it, check out this [SQL Tutorial](http://www.w3schools.com/sql/default.asp).

-Even if you don't understand SQL or how to use it, it's worthwhile to understand how to use it inside Metabase because sometimes other people will share SQL-based questions that might be useful to you.
+Even if you don't understand SQL or how to use it, it's worthwhile to understand how works inside Metabase because sometimes other people will share SQL-based questions that might be useful to you.

 ### Starting a new SQL query